 Obviously, this is easier said than done.
 Use Net Promoter Score to check whether your product or service is already worth recommending.
 Also, consider starting a referral marketing program to encourage customers to recommend your product.

 According to the Diffusion of Innovation theory (see image), while the majority of the market (early and late) consists of 68 percent of the total market population, they are quite resistant to change.
 In general, they only adopt products only after early adopters(13.5%) and innovators (2.5%) have adopted and recommended it.
 This is why it is important to first target the early innovators and early adopters.

 Innovators are the small number of people that will try a product before anyone else.
 In general, they are the ones belonging to the scientific discipline connected to the product.

 Early adopters are often the influencers of your respective industry, commonly with high social status and education.

 So, you should first identify the innovators and early adopters of your industry or niche.
 You can then position your brand to appeal to them, or you may contact them directly to try your product.
 Check out this guide, that might help you in reaching early adopters.

 In this digital age, obviously developing a strong online presence is very important to build awareness and authority.
 Here are the key areas to focus on:

 At the very least, your site should have a reasonable (read: fast) loading speed, and responsive design.
-Put enough attention in developing the best possible user experience (UX).
+Put enough attention to developing the best possible user experience (UX).

-Develop a proper content marketing plan and regularly publish valuable, relevant, high-quality contents.
+Develop a proper content marketing plan and regularly publish valuable, relevant, high-quality content.

 Depending on the competition of your industry, sooner or later you might need to invest in online advertising.
 Keep in mind that online ads can be really expensive when not managed well, and check out this guide by Kissmetrics to help you get started.